pthu/sahd/source/words/Urim_Thummim.md

 The Greek text of 1 Sam 14:41 demands δῆλοι, ‘clear ones’, in the case of one of the two alternatives, and ὁσιότης, ‘holiness’, in the case of the other (see <a href="#1S14v41lxx">Introduction A.2</a>).
-Horowitz and Hurowitz connected the presumably alabaster ‘stone-of-desire’ with the Urim and the presumably hematite ‘stone-of-no-desire’ with the Thummim, arguing that alabaster —just like the Urim— expressed the notion of ‘shining’, while they suggested that hematite was associated with ‘truth’ —just like the Thummim (1992:111-13).
+Horowitz and Hurowitz connected the presumably alabaster ‘stone-of-desire’ with the Urim and the presumably hematite ‘stone-of-no-desire’ with the Thummim, arguing that alabaster—just like the Urim—expressed the notion of ‘shining’, while they suggested that hematite was associated with ‘truth’—just like the Thummim (1992:111-13).
 They made the following concluding observation (1992:114):

 <div style="padding-left: 44px; padding-right: 22px; text-indent: 0px;">